Foreign Exchange and Interest Rates A - Z

 Margin trading is trading on the basis of deposits on margin accounts.
 This means that you can take one or more currency positions partly by using equity and partly with borrowed money.

-In a foreign currency service, you will normally get a position overview.
+In a foreign exchange service, such as DNB MET, you will normally get a position overview.
 Here you will find details of executed trades, all open positions and continuously updated information on the margin account’s holdings.

-Spot is a currency transaction that’s traded today, with settlement two days later.
+A spot trade is a currency transaction that is traded today, with settlement two days in the future.

-If you buy NOK 100,000 of EUR 1.22 and set a stop loss of 1.20, the position will be closed in the market when it reaches this level, without you having to do anything.
+For example, if you buy NOK 100,000 of 1.22 and set a stop loss of 1.20, the position will be closed in the market at this level without you having to do anything.

 If you lie short (have sold NOK 100,000), you’ll earn money for the exchange rate deviation.
 In other words, you will lose money if the price increases.
 Stop loss is therefore above the level you have sold on if your position is short.